Download Full Text (257 KB)

 This annual symposium is held in memory of Terence Nichols (1941-2014), who was a professor of systematic theology and founder of the Muslim-Christian Dialogue Center, which has now evolved into the "Encountering Islam" Initiative at the University of St. Thomas.
 This annual lecture is devoted to the broad-ranging intellectual pursuits of our beloved colleague.

 Nasr, Seyyed Hossein and Naeem, Fuad, "Islam, Christianity, and the Environmental Crisis" (2021).
-Encountering Islam.
+Muslim-Christian Dialogues.
 11.